myashchenko/jsonverifier/README.md

 # JSON verifier

 The rule which helps to verify JSON returned by REST services (Spring, JAX-RS, etc).
+It allows you to hide paths to the files with JSON completely.
 Just put *.json file to json/TestClassName/testMethodName/ directory and the rule will compare response of the service to this file.
+Another option is JSON matcher that can be used to compare JSON objects.

 ## Motivation